Lancaster and Chester Railroad: A look ahead for the L&C

 "We are going to see what we can do initially with shippers that have been on the line that have stopped shipping like Thomas and Betts.
 They’ve got a rail siding going in there.
 We’re going to talk to them and see if there's anything we can do to help their business which would put rail cars on the line."

 Additionally, a spur was put in at Southern Gas north of the interchange in Lancaster.
 Southern Railway once served this business, but that spur had been taken up years ago.

 The line has reshuffled the way they move the trains.
 In addition, they have put in 100 pound-per-yard (50 kg/m) switches.
 Presently everything that is on the main line right now on the Kershaw District is 85 lb/yd (42 kg/m) rail.
 This compares with the 127 to 132 lb/yd (63–66 kg/m) rail on the L&C's original line.
 New ties have been placed as well on all the curves.
 Gedney adds, "We’ve also done some bridge work on the 521 bridge.
 That's not major work, mainly just heavy maintenance."

 Meanwhile, the L&C and Lancaster County Economic Development Corporation President Ray Gardner are seeking new business to the line.
 "We’ve already identified some land around Heath Springs and Kershaw," Gardner said and he suggested that it would be used to make a 200 acre park.

 There are also two parcels of land in the northern part of the county.
 One is nearly 1200 acre of land at Foster Park.
 This area is on Riverside Road.
 "It's zoned I-2," said Gardner, "heavy industrial.
 We hope to take advantage of that.
 On down Riverside Road near the airport, we hope the county is going to get us some land there."

 "They didn’t go out of their way marketing," Gardner said of how Norfolk Southern handled the line in Lancaster.
 "I’m not critical of them.
 But the L&C has got better service.
 They’re more dependable.
 They’re local.
 If you need something, you can drive down there to see them.
 They’re eager just like we are."

-The purchase of the former SB line in Lancaster has fueled speculation on whether the L&C will ever make it into Catawba where interchange with CSX could be easier for Kershaw.
-Or perhaps even into Rock Hill.
-But more than six years after the L&C's end cabs set steel on the SB rails, this has not happened yet.
-What has happened is that the L&C purchased their first non endcab units, two EMD GP38-2s that were originally leased from Helms Leasing after spending most of their career on Conrail.
-(They went to Norfolk Southern after the split.)
-They've also currently leasing four rebuilt GP38-2s from GMTX.
+The purchase of the former SB line in Lancaster has fueled speculation on whether the L&C will ever make it into Catawba or Rock Hill where interchange with CSX could be easier for Kershaw.
+But more than six years after the L&C commenced operations on the SB line, this has not happened yet.

+The L&C purchased their first non endcab units, two EMD GP38-2s that were originally leased from Helms Leasing after spending most of their career on Conrail and Norfolk Southern.
+The LC is also currently leasing four rebuilt GP38-2s from GMTX.